ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

   * asking the user to choose between the 3 authentication sources trusted by the resource server
   * sessions are required as requests from browsers won't be authorized with a Bearer token (CSRF protection should be activated too)
   * returning the default 302 (redirect to login) if the user has no session yet
-  * an index page, loaded after authentication, with links to Thymeleaf page and Swager-UI index
+  * an index page, loaded after authentication, with links to Thymeleaf page and Swagger-UI index
   * a login page to select an authorization-server (aka tenant): a local Keycloak realm along with remote Auth0 and Cognito instances
   * defining access-control to all OAuth2 client & UI resources: login, logout, authorization callbacks and Swagger-UI
   * a "greet" page where the user can
-    - get a greeting for each of the identity providers he his connected to
+    - get a greeting for each of the identity providers he is connected to
     - add an identity from one of the configured identity providers he is not authenticated against yet
     - logout from the identity providers he is connected to either individually or all of it
-    - invalidate his session from the Thymeleaf client without disconecting from identity providers
+    - invalidate his session from the Thymeleaf client without disconnecting from identity providers

 Here is what we will build should look like:
 ![greeting page screen-shot](https://github.com/ch4mpy/spring-addons/blob/master/samples/tutorials/resource-server_with_ui/readme-resources/greet.png)